This is Part 1 of a multi-part series regarding what to say when calling expired listings.

 In this series of short articles, we are going to start with a commonly overlooked (or just not thought about) question regarding calling expired listings and the opening line.

-When Calling Expired Listings, Should You Use Your Name AND Company Name?
+Should You Say Your Name And Company Name?

 The answer we liked best comes from Kevin Ward over at YesMasters.

-We are big fans of Kevin.
+We are big fans of Kevin Ward.
 We like his style and if you watch some of his videos or read some of his scripts, I think you’ll agree with us.

 He also wrote an amazing book with different real estate scripts that I personally own myself.